jaypeasee/rancid-tomatillos/README.md

 ![Giph of the working Applicartion](https://media.giphy.com/media/PWctEGTaeqhJ2Tfujh/giphy.gif)

 ## Learning Goals:

+Understand:
-  * Understand the difference between functional and class components.
+  * the difference between functional and class components.
-  * Understand how to pass props and data down to child components.
+  * when to pass props and data down to child components.
-  * Understand how to manage and change the state of class components.
+  * when to manage and change the state of class components.
-  * Understand how to create unit and integration tests in React testing Library & Jest
+  * how to create unit and integration tests in React testing Library & Jest
-  * Understand how to test Asynchronous JavaScript methods.
+  * how to test Asynchronous JavaScript methods.
-  * Understand how to properly implement and test React Router.
+  * how to properly implement and test React Router.
-  * Learn how to build and deploy react application to Github pages.
+  * how to build and deploy react application to Github pages.

 ## Programming Languages and Technology Used:
 * `JavaScript` using the `React Library`